hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    existence of a given name or associated Resource Record Type (RRTYPE) in a DNSSEC [RFC4035] signed zone.
-In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing (currently only SHA-1 is in use within the Internet).
+In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing (currently only SHA-1 is in use on the Internet).

    NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
 Use of